 Heading to one of our luxury villas in Burgundy?
 Lucky you!
-It’s a gorgeous region with plenty going for it – but why listen to us?
-We’ve been out and about again talking to people in the know, and we managed to snag an interview with travel writer Janine Marsh on what’s great about Burgundy, and how you can get the best out of your trip there.
+It’s a gorgeous region with plenty going for it – but why take our word for it?
+We’ve been out and about (again), talking to people in the know, and this time we managed to snag an interview with travel writer Janine Marsh.
+She told us all about what’s great about Burgundy, and how you can get the best out of your trip there.

-I’m a travel writer and editor of www.thegoodlifefrance.com and The Good Life France Magazine – everything you want to know about France and more… I have a home in northern France where I am maid to 6 cats, 3 dogs, 4 geese, 25 ducks and 25 chickens!
+I’m a travel writer and editor of thegoodlifefrance.com and The Good Life France Magazine – where you can learn everything you want to know about France and more… I have a home in northern France where I am maid to 6 cats, 3 dogs, 4 geese, 25 ducks and 25 chickens!

-Burgundy has it all – glorious countryside, vineyards, amazing gastronomy, a fabulous history, picturesque villages, awesome towns, the Burgundy Canal and an incredible capital city – Dijon.
-There are also more chateaux in this region than any other in France many of them with well stocked wine cellars, gourmet restaurants and swimming pools, many available to the public as luxury hotels.
+Burgundy has it all – glorious countryside and vineyards, amazing gastronomy, a fabulous history, picturesque villages, awesome towns, the Burgundy Canal and an incredible capital city – Dijon.
+There are also more chateaux in this region than any other in France, many of them with well-stocked wine cellars, gourmet restaurants nearby and swimming pools.
+A lot of them are available to the public as luxury hotels.

-The diversity of the local landscape, the chance to stay in a fabulous chateau, amazing heritage, picturesque villages, the waterways, the peacefulness of the countryside… cheese, wine and the most amazing gastronomy.
+The diversity of the local landscape, the chance to stay in a fabulous chateau, the amazing local heritage, picturesque villages, waterways and the peacefulness of the countryside… Plus cheese, wine and the most incredible gastronomy.

 Wine, chateaux, gastronomy!

-The market at Dijon with its Eiffel designed architecture, the great man and designer of the famous tower in Paris was born there.
-Burgundians love their food and in this market you will really see, smell and taste the love that goes into preparing it.
-From bread with little heart shaped ends to snail cake, divine chocolate nibbles, amazing cheese such as Epoisses produced in a little village of the same name washed down with locally produced wine such as Chablis.
+The market at Dijon with its Eiffel-designed architecture, the great man and designer of the famous tower in Paris was born there.
+Burgundians love their food, and in this market, you will really see, smell and taste the love that goes into preparing it.
+From bread with little heart shaped ends to snail cake, divine chocolate nibbles, amazing cheese like Epoisses, produced in a little village of the same name, washed down with locally produced Chablis.
 There is a café in the centre of the market that simply oozes joie de vivre as happy customers sit and chat… and eat.